naruaway/npm-in-browser/README.md

 For working examples using bundlers such as Vite, please check out [examples directory of this repo](examples).
 I also created [a demo using StackBlitz](https://stackblitz.com/edit/npm-in-browser-demo?file=src%2Fmain.tsx), which feels weird since StackBlitz itself can do "npm install" by itself via WebContainers.

-Note that if you are fine with loading 3rd party non open source code from 3rd party host, [WebContainers](https://webcontainers.io/) or [NodeBox](https://sandpack.codesandbox.io/docs/advanced-usage/nodebox) can be a better option.
+Note that if you are fine with loading 3rd party non open source code from 3rd party host, [WebContainers](https://webcontainers.io/) or [Nodebox](https://sandpack.codesandbox.io/docs/advanced-usage/nodebox) can be a better option.
 Since they use dedicated CDN for their services, loading performance can be better as well.
 Debugging, profiling, and tuning (customizing) could be easier with npm-in-browser though.

 npm-in-browser is [distributed as a pure ESM npm package](https://www.npmjs.com/package/npm-in-browser).

 ## Runtime performance

-We know that WebContainers / NodeBox are highly optimized in many ways.
+We know that WebContainers / Nodebox are highly optimized in many ways.
 However, it turned out that both initial boot time and warm start up time is not so bad.
 You can see it by yourself.
 Note that the performance of `fs` is **really** important here.
 For example, we found that "just using [memfs](https://github.com/streamich/memfs)" is really slow since it falls back to slower polyfill for [setImmediate](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate).
 You should use [setImmediate.js](https://github.com/YuzuJS/setImmediate) as a polyfill.
 Let us know if there are any easy-to-use high performance fs implementation for browser out-of-the-box.

 ## Benchmarks

-TODO: I'll put "npm install" benchmarks for npm-in-browser, WebContainers, and NodeBox
+TODO: I'll put "npm install" benchmarks for npm-in-browser, WebContainers, and Nodebox

 ## Known issues